GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 Corresponds to notification ID: Yellow Lithium

-This section explains discusses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][18]:
+This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][18]:

 ```text
 Spam & Placement in the Store